georgtree/rbc-tk9/docs/barchart.md

 element (or marker) binding commands will be invoked if both items are picked.

 It is possible for multiple bindings to match a particular event.
-This could occur, for example, if one binding is associated with the element name and another is associated with one of the element's tags (see the **−bindtags** option).
+This could occur, for example, if one binding is associated with the element name and another is associated with one of the element's tags (see the **-bindtags** option).
 When this occurs, all of the matching bindings are invoked.
 A binding associated with the element name is invoked first, followed by one binding for each of the element's bindtags.
 If there are multiple matching bindings for a single tag, then only the most specific binding is invoked.
 A continue command in a binding script terminates that script, and a break command terminates that script and skips any remaining scripts for the event, just as for the bind command.

-The **−bindtags** option for these components controls addition tag names which can be matched.
+The **-bindtags** option for these components controls addition tag names which can be matched.
 Implicitly elements and markers always have tags matching their names.
-Setting the value of the **−bindtags** option doesn't change this.
+Setting the value of the **-bindtags** option doesn't change this.

 ## C language API